dotnet/core/roadmap.md

 TBD
 ===

 There are several areas of the product that are TBD.
 This designation doesn't mean that they are not important, just that there is no plan in place yet.
-Feel free to contribute that plan.
+Contributions are welcome.

 - OS package manager (e.g. apt-get, brew), and broader Linux distro support.
 - Create low-level FX APIs for Linux (e.g. daemon support) and macOS, much like exists for Windows (e.g. Windows registry).